 It’s safe and legal: Midnight Madness is open to all licensed drivers and any street-legal car or motorcycle.
 All vehicles must be self-starting and no race cars are allowed.
 All vehicles must pass a safety inspection before being allowed to compete.
 All drivers must present a valid driver’s license at the time of technical inspection.
 Participants 16 and 17 years of age must have a parental consent form completed prior to competition.
 A complete fire and safety crew is on duty at all times during Midnight Madness.

-SAFETY GUIDELINES: All motorcycle riders must wear a helmet and a riding jacket of some sort with jeans.
+SAFETY GUIDELINES: ALL DRIVERS — DRAG RACING AND DRIFTING — MUST WEAR LONG PANTS.
+SHORTS ARE NOT ALLOWED.
+All motorcycle riders must wear a helmet and a riding jacket of some sort with jeans.
 Motorcycles racing in excess of 120 mph need full leathers.
 Cars do not have to be completely street-legal but must be self-starting and able to drive through the staging lanes.
+All drivers of all vehicles, regardless of speed must heat long pants, no shorts.
 Driver needs a helmet (Snell certification 2010 or newer) if car is quicker than 13.99 seconds.
 Go-Karts, ATVs, Off-road Oriented Vehicles, or any other vehicles not approved by NHRA are prohibited.
 Cars running 11.49 sec. or quicker (or 135 mph+) need a roll bar — or better depending how fast car is.
 All convertibles, regardless of speed, will require a helmet (Snell certification 2010 or newer).
 Any built Chevrolet or GMC diesel who plans on running in 4wd needs tie-rod sleeves.